 The more solution you spray onto the cushions the less scrubbing you will have to do as the Oxi-action will fizz away and take care of things.
 Allow the cleaning solution to sit for a good 15 to 30 minutes, but do not let it dry out, re-spray if need be.

 Once a sufficient amount of time has elapsed, place the garden hose on high (a pressure washer is even better), spray the cushions thoroughly to remove the dirt/cleaning solution and then follow the gentle cleaning process and wash in the washing machine.

-At Lazy Susan we always advise our customers to store in an airtight container with a few Cedar Balls in the container alongside your cushions.
-This is the most effective way to prevent spiders/bugs etc (especially if you’re storing in a shed), it will give a long-lasting fresh fragrance to your cushions and prevent build-up of mustiness and mildew.
+At Lazy Susan we always advise our customers to store in an airtight container with a few tumble dryer sheets in the container alongside your cushions.